 Currently I’m in my final year of residency at Cedars Sinai Medical Center.

 - BS in Biochemistry from Oakland University in Rochester, MI

 - MD from Wayne State University School of Medicine in Detroit, MI

 - Anesthesiology Residency at Cedars Sinai in Los Angeles, CA

 - Critical Care Fellowship at Texas Heart Institute in Houston, TX

-After residency I will complete a critical care fellowship in Houston, TX.
-Currently i’m applying for a second fellowship in cardiothoracic anesthesiology.
+After residency I will complete a critical care fellowship in Houston, TX followed by a cardiac anesthesiology fellowship in Rochester, NY.

 After my 14 years of training are over I will be an expert in the perioperative care of cardiac surgical patients.
 I will also have expertise in general anesthesiology, cardiac anesthesiology, and critical care.